inertialsense/docs.inertialsense.com/docs/user-manual/hardware/rugged2.md

 ## Pinout

+!!! warning
+    The pin numbering of the Rugged main connector does not match that of the connector manufacturer.
+Please refer to the drawings in the Dimensions and Pinouts page for the correct pin numbering.

 | Pin  | Name                                       | I/O  | Description                                                  |
 | ---- | :----------------------------------------- | ---- | ------------------------------------------------------------ |
 | 1    | GND                                        | PWR  | -                                                            |